 Water-Logged "Lake" Balls

 A ball that sits at the bottom of a pond for weeks or months can become "water-logged."
-Water can eventually permeate the outer layers and compromise the G core, causing it a to lose C. This leads to a noticeable loss of distance a speed.
+Water can eventually permeate the outer layers and compromise the core, causing it to lose its integrity.
+This leads to a noticeable loss of distance and speed.
 These balls may look perfectly fine after being cleaned, but they won’t perform like new.
-A fresh ball feels solid a jumps off the face, a water-logged ball often feels soft or dead and flies a shorter distance.
+A fresh ball feels solid and jumps off the face, a water-logged ball often feels soft or dead and flies shorter distances.

 The Simple Bounce Test

 If you're unsure, try this on a hard surface like a cart path.
-A take a a a a new ball a a used one.
-Drop C from about shoulder A. A good, playable ball will A a crisp a a and A lively A. A compromised ball, whether old or water-logged, will often produce a lower, duller bounce a a muted sound.
+Drop a new ball alongside a used one from about shoulder height.
+A good, playable ball will have a crisp, lively bounce.
+A compromised ball, whether old or water-logged, will often produce a lower, duller bounce with a muted sound.

 Never Play the Wrong Ball Again: Marking Like a Tour Pro

 The penalty for playing the wrong ball (Rule 6.3c) is severe: in stroke play, it's two strokes, and in match play, it's loss of hole.
 Avoiding this is simple.
-Before your sound, take 30 seconds to personally mark your a.
-This unambiguous method of identification is what every tour pro a and it’s the easiest way to give yourself peace of a.
+Before your round, take 30 seconds to personally mark your ball.
+This unambiguous method of identification is what every tour pro uses and it’s the easiest way to give yourself peace of mind.

-Get a a permanent marker a make a unique mark.
+Get a permanent marker and make a unique mark.
 It doesn’t need to be fancy!

-- The Dot Method: Put a dot (or two, or three) in a specific a around the play number or logo.
-A for a a always use "two C above the a."
+- The Dot Method: Put a dot (or two, or three) in a specific area around the play number or logo.

-- The Line Method: Many golfers a a line directly over the manufactured side stamp with a a color they prefer, which doubles as their putting alignment line.
+- The Line Method: Many golfers draw a line directly over the manufactured side stamp with a color they prefer, which doubles as their putting alignment line.

-- coloring-In: Pick a a a a dimple a color it in - the a dimple to the left of the play number, for example.
+- Coloring-In: Pick a dimple and color it in - the dimple to the left of the play number, for example.

-- Get A: Use a ball-marking stencil a draw fun a like a clover, a skull and crossbones, or your initials.
+- Get Creative: Use a ball-marking stencil to draw fun designs like a clover, a skull and crossbones, or your initials.

 Once you’ve marked it, make a quick announcement to your partners on the first tee.
-"Hey guys, I'm playing a Titleist 4 with a a blue a through the middle."
-It takes two seconds a clears up any potential confusion before a even starts.
+"Hey guys, I'm playing a Titleist 4 with a blue line through the middle."
+It takes two seconds and clears up any potential confusion before you even start.

 Final Thoughts

-Learning how to identify a golf is about much more than a your ball.
-It’s about understanding the equipment you use on every a, choosing a ball that helps a your strengths, a playing a confidence by making the rules simpler to follow.
+Learning how to identify a golf ball is about much more than claiming your ball.
+It’s about understanding the equipment you use on every shot, choosing a ball that helps amplify your strengths, and playing with confidence by making the rules simpler to follow.

-Knowing your ball's a characteristics is table steaks, but knowing *how* to use it in different types of lies and course conditions is the next level.
-Sometimes you stand over a ball with perfect a, unsure if you should play a low a shot or risk going high.
-Our goal with Caddie AI is to give you an on in those moments of a.
-I can analyze a picture of your a a its surroundings to give you smart, objective a for how to play the shot, helping you feel more confident over every ball you hit.
+Knowing your ball's characteristics is crucial, but understanding how to use it in different types of lies and course conditions is the next level.
+Sometimes you stand over a ball with perfect balance, unsure if you should play a low shot or risk going high.
+Our goal with Caddie AI is to give you assistance in those moments of indecision.
+We can analyze a picture of your ball and its surroundings to give you smart, objective advice for how to play the shot, helping you feel more confident over every ball you hit.